ZhuShuairong/Macau-event-inclusivity-score/visuals/README_visuals.md

 - Apply consistent color scheme

 **Significance**:
 Identifies parking lots with consistently high vs low utilization.
 High-utilization lots indicate popular areas with potential parking scarcity.
 Low-utilization lots may indicate underserved areas or excess capacity.
 Informs parking infrastructure optimization and event planning.
+Also shows that patterns exist in the parking lot occupancy, matching hypothesised values.
+Used to categorize which parking lots are for residence, and which is for work.

 ---